WWE Day 1 lineup: The updated card New Year's Day event - Pro Wrestling Dot Net

 -Roman Reigns vs. Brock Lesnar for the WWE Universal Championship.

--Big E vs. Seth Rollins vs. Kevin Owens in a Triple Threat for the WWE Championship.
+-Big E vs. Seth Rollins vs. Kevin Owens Bobby Lashley in a four-way for the WWE Championship.

 -Edge vs. The Miz.